Studio-Seabean/Studio-Seabean/README.md

 # Studio-Seabean
-Studio Seabean Main Repository

 This is where Studio Seabean will start.
+This is the main Studio Seabean Repo.